 - Universally compatible, so that Apollo works with any build setup, any GraphQL server, and any GraphQL schema.

 - Simple to get started with, you can just read a small tutorial and get going.

 - Inspectable and understandable, so that you can have great developer tools to understand exactly what is happening in your app.

 - Built for interactive apps, so your users can make changes and see them reflected in the UI immediately.

-The Apollo client does more than simply run your queries against your GraphQL server.
-It analyzes your queries and their results to construct a client-side cache of your data, which is kept up to date as further queries and mutations are run, fetching more results from the server.
+Apollo Client does more than simply run your queries against your GraphQL server.
+It analyzes your queries and their results to construct a client-side cache of your data, which is kept up to date as further queries and mutations are run.
 This means that your UI can be internally consistent and fully up-to-date with the state on the server with the minimum number of queries required.

 If you are deciding whether to use

 react-apollo or some other GraphQL client, it’s worth considering the goals of the project, and how they compare.
-In particular:
+Here are some additional points:

-- Relay is a performant, opinionated, React-specific GraphQL client built by Facebook for their mobile applications.
+- Relay is a performance-oriented and highly opinionated GraphQL client built by Facebook for their mobile applications.
 It focuses on enabling the co-location of queries and components, and is opinionated about the design of your GraphQL schema, especially in the case of pagination.
 Apollo has an analogous set of features to Relay, but is designed to be a general-purpose tool that can be used with any schema or any frontend architecture.
-Relay’s coupling to a specific kind of schema and architecture enables some benefits but with the loss of some flexibility, which also lets the Apollo community iterate more rapidly and quickly test experimental features.
+Relay’s coupling to a specific architecture enables some benefits but with the loss of some flexibility, which also lets the Apollo community iterate more rapidly and quickly test experimental features.